 Since $\|\mC_{\rvx}\|_{\text{F}}^2 = \text{tr}(\mC_{\rvx\rvy}^2)$ involves products of covariance matrices, we compute its empirical value using unbiased estimators.
 For generality, we present the unbiased estimator for the cross-covariance.

-\paragraph{Unbiased estimation of Frobenious norm of cross-covariance operators} Since $\|\mC_{\rvx\rvy}\|_{F}^2 = \text{tr}(\mC_{\rvx\rvy}^2)$ involves products of covariance matrices, we obtain unbiased estimates from finite samples by computing the metric using two independent sampling sets from $\muxy$.
-This is observed by:
+\paragraph{Unbiased Estimation of Frobenious Norm of Cross-Covariance Operators} Since $\|\mC_{\rvx\rvy}\|_{F}^2 = \text{tr}(\mC_{\rvx\rvy}^2)$ involves products of covariance matrices, we obtain unbiased estimates from finite samples by computing the metric using two independent sampling sets from $\muxy$, by:

 where $\vbfx_c(\rvx)=\vbfx(\rvx)-\E_{\mux}\vbfx(\rvx)$ denotes the centered basis functions, and $((\vx,\vy),(\vx',\vy'))\sim \muxy$ indicates two independent sampling sets from $P_{\rvx\rvy}$ used for the unbiased estimation of $\|\mC_{\rvx}\|_{F}^2$.
 The final equation then provides the unbiased empirical estimator computed on a dataset $\sD=\{(\vx_n,\vy_n)\sim P_{\rvx\rvy}\}_{n=1}^N$ and any random permutation of it, denoted as $\sD'=\{(\vx'_n,\vy'_n)\sim P_{\rvx\rvy}\}_{n=1}^N$.